 You cannot optimize what you do not measure.
 Growth marketing demands rigorous tracking and analysis across several key performance indicators:

 Google Analytics provides foundational insights into website traffic, user behavior, and conversion paths.
 Platform-specific analytics (Meta Ads Manager, Google Ads, Klaviyo) offer granular data on channel performance.
 Attribution tools help you understand how channels interact and contribute to conversions across the full journey.
+For a deeper look at how to evaluate and select these platforms, the guide to marketing analytics tools and platforms covers the leading options by use case.

 The brands that grow fastest are the ones that build a measurement infrastructure early and use it to make allocation decisions based on data rather than intuition.